 What is Milledgeville GA best known for?

 Milledgeville, GA is best known for its pre-Civil War history and for being a vibrant college town.
 Milledgeville is one of Georgia’s oldest cities, and was the state capital in the 1800s.
-It’s also home to Georgia College u0026amp; State University and Georgia Military College.
+It’s also home to Georgia College and State University and Georgia Military College.

 Who was Milledgeville named after?